Braunau am Inn: History

 Braunau received town rights in 1260, one of the first in present-day Austria.
 It became a fortress town and important trading route junction, dealing with the salt trade and with ship traffic on the Inn.
 As a major Bavarian settlement, the town played an outstanding role in the Bavarian uprising against the Austrian occupation during the War of the Spanish Succession, when it hosted the Braunau Parliament, a provisional Bavarian Parliament in 1705 headed by Georg Sebastian Plinganser (born 16 April 1680 in Pfarrkirchen; died 7 May 1738 in Augsburg).

 The Late Gothic Braunau parish church dedicated to Saint Stephen was built from 1439 to 1466, replacing an older chapel.
 Its 87 m high spire is one of the tallest in Austria and the town's landmark.
 The remains of the fortress today house a museum and parts of the former town walls can still be seen.
 Another museum is housed in refurbished 18th-century public baths.

 Within 40 years, Braunau changed hands three times: In 1779, it became an Austrian town under the terms of the Treaty of Teschen, which settled the War of the Bavarian Succession.
-During War of the Third Coalition, the Nuremberg bookseller Johann Philipp Palm was arrested at the Braunau fortress by French troops and executed for high treason by personal order of Napoleon in 1806.
+During the War of the Third Coalition, the Nuremberg bookseller Johann Philipp Palm was arrested at the Braunau fortress by French troops and executed for high treason by personal order of Napoleon in 1806.
 Under the terms of the 1809 Treaty of Schönbrunn, Braunau became Bavarian again in 1809.
 In 1816, during reorganisation of Europe after the Napoleonic Wars at the Congress of Vienna, the Kingdom of Bavaria ceded the town to the Austrian Empire and was compensated by the gain of Aschaffenburg.
 Braunau has been Austrian ever since.

 Braunau remained a garrison town of the Austro-Hungarian Army and became the site of a large prisoner of war camp in the First World War.
 During the war, the Imperial and Royal Naval Academy was moved from Fiume to Schloss Hof and then to Braunau am Inn.
 After the Nazi Anschluss to Nazi Germany in 1938, Ranshofen, which at that time had one of Austria's largest aluminium plants, was incorporated into Braunau.
 Since 1992, the annual Braunau Contemporary History Days initiated by Andreas Maislinger concentrate on accounting for the past; the town's administration awards the Egon Ranshofen-Wertheimer Award, named after native diplomat Egon Ranshofen-Wertheimer, to honour committed Austrians abroad.
 Several Stolpersteine were installed in Braunau by the artist Gunter Demnig.